business logo of ECPI University

-ECPI University has a rating of 1.73 stars from 56 reviews, indicating that most customers are generally dissatisfied with their purchases.
-Reviewers complaining about ECPI University most frequently mention community college, and financial aid problems.
-ECPI University ranks 552nd among Colleges And Universities sites.
+ECPI University has a rating of 1.4 stars from 57 reviews, indicating that most customers are generally dissatisfied with their purchases.
+Reviewers dissatisfied with ECPI University most frequently mention community college and financial aid.
+ECPI University ranks 504th among Colleges And Universities sites.

 4